Sagor0078/fastapi-mlops-docker-k8s/README.md

 ### Stress Test

 To test the autoscaling capability of our deployment, I provided a short bash script (`request.sh`) that will just persistently send requests to our application.
-Please open a new terminal window, make sure that you're in the root directory of this README file, then run this command (for Linux and Mac):
+Please open a new terminal window, make sure that you're in the root directory of this README file, then run this command (for Linux and Mac) (alternatives we can use Locust for stress test):

 ```bash
 /bin/bash request.sh